ojano1/Mobile/03 SaveBox/Templates/Start Here Template.md

 '
 '
 >[!tip] Step 2: Make one wish per area that would make you happy.
->- Ask yourself: What makes me happy in my (area) is if I have/can...
+>- Ask yourself: What makes me happy with my (area) is if I have/can...
 ### Write your wishes here👇
-Example: What makes me happy in my health is if I can wake up fresh everyday.
+Example: What makes me happy with my health is if I can wake up fresh everyday.
 '
 '
 '